 Every year, the variety of vegan, vegetarian, and ethnically-diverse restaurants increases in Prague.
-Dietary restrictions are usually easily accommodated, and EU regulations require menus to have posted allergens for each meal.
-Our recommended restaurants: U Bulínů, Las Adelitas, Hospůdka Na Hradbách, Knedlín, Potrefená husa, Phở u Letné
+Dietary restrictions are usually easily accommodated, and EU regulations require menus to have listed potential allergens in each meal.
+Our recommended restaurants are: U Bulínů, Las Adelitas, Hospůdka Na Hradbách, Knedlín, Potrefená husa, Phở u Letné.

 Coffee culture is alive and well in Prague.
 Bring a laptop, get some reading done, or chat with a friend at one of the many popular cafes serving coffees, teas, cakes, and small meals.
-Our recommended cafes: Dos Mundos, Nona, Cafe Du, Místo, Kumbal, Bistro 8, Monolok Cafe
+Our recommended cafes are: Dos Mundos, Nona, Cafe Du, Místo, Kumbal, Bistro 8, Monolok Cafe

-Prague is a popular, and sometimes controversial, destination for its cheap beer and partying.
-Have fun, and keep in mind the city-wide ban on loud noise after 10 pm when you finally make your way home.
-Our recommended bar and clubs: Epic Prague, Friends Club & Bar (gay), Nebe Cocktail & Music Bar, Fashion Club, Chateau Rouge, Joystick Arcade Bar
+Prague is a popular, and sometimes controversial, destination for its cheap beer and clubs.
+Have fun but keep in mind the city-wide ban on loud noise after 10 pm when you finally make your way home!
+Our recommended bar and clubs are: Epic Prague, Friends Club & Bar (gay), Nebe Cocktail & Music Bar, Fashion Club, Chateau Rouge, Joystick Arcade Bar.

 No driver’s license?
 No problem!
-Weekend trips and day trips out of the city are a breeze with the country’s vast, well-connected train system.
-If you have a day off or a weekend free, enjoy one of the many nature reserves and national places of interest.
+Weekend trips and daytime escapes from the city are a breeze with the country’s vast, well-connected train system.
+If you have a day off or a weekend free, enjoy one of the many nature reserves and national places of interest:

-Sports-lovers rejoice- many companies include a MultiSport card in their benefits.
-With the MultiSport card, many gyms, pools, saunas, and fitness activities are free or heavily discounted.
+Sports lovers rejoice: many companies include a MultiSport card in their benefits.
+With the MultiSport card, you can find gyms, pools, saunas, and fitness activities for free or heavily discounted.
 Public spaces for running, rollerblading, and biking are all over the city.
 For access to traditional gym equipment, become a member of one of the popular gyms:

 Most malls are one-stop-shops with clothes, groceries, pharmacies, home goods, and post offices.
 The malls at Chodov and Náměstí Republiky (Palladium) are the largest and most frequented.
 Smaller shopping centres are located throughout the city and new ones are being built all the time to bring shopping closer to residential areas.